Build sample VSTO Outlook 2007 and Outlook 2003

 Outlook Explorer commandbar component

-In the screenshot, you see the Outlook Explorer command bar that will be shown for every Outlook folder (FolderName = "*") the default item type of which is Mail.
+In the screenshot above, you see an Outlook Explorer command bar component that creates a custom toolbar to be shown for every Outlook folder (FolderName = "*") the default item type of which is Mail.

 In Outlook 2003, this command bar will be positioned at the top of the Outlook Explorer window.
 In Outlook 2007, this command bar will be shown in the Add-ins tab if the Visible property of the command bar is set to True and if the controls of the command bar are visible.
-See also How To for Outlook explorer toolbars.
+See also Command bar: toolbar, menu and context menu and How To sample for Outlook explorer toolbars.

-Step 5 – Adding a new button onto the toolbar
+Step 5.
+Adding a new button onto the Outlook toolbar

 Populating an Explorer commandbar with controls